fmgarage/ft-fms-docker/README.md

 (macOS only)

-As all settings and database files are stored in the fma-data folder, you can
+As all settings and database files are stored in the fms-data folder, you can